 Some people don’t usually see the stop sign.
 Others see it too late and drive past it.
 If you don’t stop at this sign at the correct place and time (about three seconds), you are likely to fail.

 Starrett City is one of the road test locations in Brooklyn with loops (a one-way road that loops back to the street you entered from).
 When driving along loops, don’t move too far to the right or left.
 Stay in the middle.

 The other important aspect is when making turns, especially to the left.
 Be careful of approaching vehicles as well as the blind spots that parked vehicles create.
 And once you turn, try not to drive on top of the yellow line, but rather around it.

 Tips to Help You Pass a Road Test in Brooklyn

 Try to be at the Brooklyn road test site 30 minutes before the scheduled test time.
 If you arrive late, the examiner may reschedule.

 If you’d like to be tested for a non-commercial license, and figure out that you can’t be at the site at the required time, you can request for a cancellation of the road test.
-Be sure to place the request no later than 24 hours prior to the test.
+Place the request no later than 24 hours prior before the test

 For a CDL road test, you should make a cancellation request at a minimum of three business days to the test date.